NIKHILSHADOW/BASICS-OF-DBMS/README.md

 If we want to change class 16 to 17 then, it wont be directly applied to student table.

+or

+There might be a class (let's suppose be 18) in students table, which might not be there in class table.

+or

+lets delete class(16) on class table , but in students table it will not be deleted

+These are issues which DBMS handles and file don't

 ```
 EXAMPLE